slazav/device2/Readme.md

 Supported configuration options: none

-Supported commands:
+Supported actions:
 * ask -- just repeat the message

 ### Driver `spp` -- a "Simple Pipe protocol".

-Provides communication with programs using stdin/stdout unix pipes.
-The protocol is described in
+This driver implements "Simple pipe prococol" for comminicating with programs using stdin/stdout unix pipes.
+Used in a few of my projects (pico_rec, graphene), described in https://github.com/slazav/tcl-device (see Readme.md)

 Supported configuration options:
 * -prog -- name of the program
+* -open_timeout -- timeout for device opening, seconds (default 20.0).
+* -read_timeout -- timeout for reading from the device (default  5.0).

-Supported commands:
+Supported actions:
 * ask -- send the command and read answer.